TransformingMusicology/mei-tmus/documentation/performance-related.md

 #### Various

-We can use `<dir>`, which needs a new attribute `@technique`, and which will contain a semi-open list of techniques to choose from.
-The proposed value for this list are:
+We can use `<dir>`, which needs a new attribute `@technique`, which itself will contain a semi-open list of techniques to choose from.
+The proposed values for this list are:

 * palm-muting
 * let-ring